 Why is this medication prescribed?

-Dolutegravir is used with other medications to treat human immunodeficiency virus (HIV) infection in adults and children who are at least 12 years of age and weigh at least 66 lb (30 kg).
+Dolutegravir is used with other medications to treat human immunodeficiency virus (HIV) infection in adults and children 4 weeks of age and older who weigh at least 66 lb (30 kg).
 It is also used in combination with rilpivirine (Edurant) to treat HIV in certain adults to replace their current HIV medication(s) that has been taken for at least 6 months.
 Dolutegravir is in a class of medications called HIV integrase inhibitors.
 It works by decreasing the amount of HIV in your blood and increasing the number of immune cells that help fight infections in your body.
 Although dulotegravir does not cure HIV, using it along with other medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other lifestyle changes may decrease the risk of transmitting (spreading) the HIV virus to other people.

 How should this medicine be used?

 Dolutegravir comes as a tablet and as a tablet for suspension (a tablet to dissolve in liquid) to take by mouth once or twice a day with or without food.
 Take dolutegravir at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dolutegravir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.